Unicon/ccc-shib-split-authn/README.md

 ```

 Ctrl+C will stop the logging process, but will leave the containers running.
 Use './gradlew clean' to terminate and remove those instances.

+## Release notes

+- 1.1.0
+  - Updated for IdP version 3.3.0.
+  - `extra-beans.xml` removed and its contents placed in the standard `global.xml`
+  - With the change to use `global.xml`, `services.xml` mods are no longer needed and the file has been removed from this solution.
+  - Better documented in each file where its origin in the baseline IdP codebase
+- 1.0.2
+  - Updated to IdP version 3.2.1
+  - Fixing location of jar in the build
+- 1.0.1 - Fixing a problem in the `login.vm`
+- 1.0.0 - Initial release